 Prior to its dissolution, it was the Former Agency's policy to encourage redevelopment activities undertaken by the private sector.
 To this end, the Former Agency had authorized the issuance of tax-exempt long-term financing for activities which promote redevelopment within the City.
 Such debt instruments are collateralized by private sector assets and are payable solely from the respective revenues generated thereon.
 Since this indebtedness is not a liability of CRA/LA-DLA it does not appear in the accompanying financial statements.
-At June 30, 2020, the balance of long-term tax-exempt third-party indebtedness was \$75,215,000 as shown on page 47.
+At June 30, 2021 and 2020, the balances of long-term tax-exempt third-party indebtedness were \$72,540,000 and \$75,215,000, respectively, as shown on page 47.